realm/realm-js/integration-tests/environments/electron/README.md

   - `renderer.js` detects if it's supposed to run the tests and runs them.
 - A `runner.js` script, which uses [spectron](https://www.npmjs.com/package/spectron) to start the Electron app and read out the console from the Electron process, and console logging it.

+When running `npm install` a postinstall script will package the test suite and install that as well as Realm from an archive.
+Make sure the integration-tests folder contains a `realm.tgz` file before installing this.

 ## Running the tests

 To run tests in the main process: